To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 If you see that your credit score has suddenly taken a hit, but you have a good credit history, there may be cause for concern.
 Someone may have opened a line (or two, or more) of credit in your name.
 At least you caught it, thanks to your credit score monitoring, so you can get it fixed sooner rather than later.
 People who don’t monitor their credit report and score can go months (or even years) without realizing someone stole their identity.

 You have many options to monitor your credit.
-Many of the identity theft protection companies include credit monitoring in their top-tier packages.
+Many identity theft protection companies include credit monitoring in their top-tier packages.
 You can also purchase it separately through one of the companies listed in our best credit monitoring service comparison.

 There are other ways to protect your identity that don’t necessarily cost money.

 Did you know you should be using a virtual private network (VPN) every time you connect to public WiFi?
 Consider this the next time you use your favorite coffee shop’s internet.
-We have an entire section on VPN where we discuss the top providers, step-by-step setup instructions, practical tips on public WiFi security and more.
+We have an entire section on VPN where we discuss the top providers, step-by-step setup instructions, practical tips on public WiFi security, and more.

 RFID theft is possibly one of the scariest ways to have your identity stolen.
 Just think about all the people you pass on your way to work, going grocery shopping, etc. You may want to consider getting an RFID wallet, but first, find out if RFID wallets really work and read our reviews of the best RFID wallets.
 Speaking of wallets, here are the steps you should take if you lose yours.